Ashwini-nandagavi/Ashwini-nandagavi/README.md

 ## 🚀 About Me
 ---

-Aspiring Data Science and AI professional with strong skills in Python, machine learning, data analysis, and data visualization, complemented by experience in HTML, CSS, JavaScript, and web development.
-I focus on transforming complex datasets into clear, actionable insights while developing efficient and user-friendly analytical solutions.
-Committed to continuous learning and professional growth in Data Science, Data Analysis, AI/ML, and modern software development.
+Aspiring Data Science and AI professional with a strong background in Python programming, machine learning, data analysis, and visualization.
+My technical experience spans data preprocessing, exploratory data analysis, and model development, supported by hands-on exposure to web development technologies such as HTML, CSS, JavaScript, Django, and Flask.
+I bring a detail-oriented and analytical approach to problem-solving, along with a commitment to continuous learning and professional excellence.
+I am eager to contribute to impactful projects and add value to data-driven teams within a dynamic corporate environment.

 ## 🛠️ Technical Skillset